sekunho/www/blog/posts/nixos-on-framework-desktop.md

 configuration once.
 After this, it's best you keep it somewhere easily accessible (like GitHub) so that you can download it, and just run the disk partitioning, and OS install.

+I also like that there aren't as much "imperative" steps to setting up NixOS.

 ---